Nuclear Engineering Concentration

 Fusion Machine Learning

-Online Plan of Study Overview
+Creating Your Plan of Study

 The MSE/MS master's program offers a wide range of flexibility in course options.
-After you begin your studies at Purdue, an academic advisor will help you create a Plan of Study (POS) to best fit your educational needs and career goals.
-Every POS varies based on student interest, time, and course load.
+After you begin your studies at Purdue, an academic advisor will help you create an Electronic Plan of Study (EPOS) to best fit your educational needs and career goals.